-From the trendy swagger of Mykonos and the rugged landscape of Naxos to the traditional charms of Paros, we’re uncovering the appeal of the islands that make up the north-east Cyclades.
+From the trendy swagger of Mykonos, the stunning beauty of Santorini, the calm of Syros, the rugged landscape of Naxos and the charms of Paros, we’re uncovering the appeal of the islands that make up the north-east Cyclades.

 The west coast of Mykonos is where all the action happens.

 The island is home to Europe’s largest beachfront swimming pool, which opened in July last year.
 Covering 22,600 square feet and brimming with sparkling Mediterranean water, this mega pool is located within the trendy new SantAnna Beach Club, next to Paraga Beach.
 Other facilities there include a gym, salon, spa, bars, organic restaurants and boutiques.
 The pool has floating “VIP islands” for hire and is surrounded by a 28,000-square-foot terrace.
 Enough loungers for everyone!

 The west coast is where all the action happens.
 Here you’ll find the most desirable areas to own a home, including Mykonos Town, also known as Chora, with its ancient harbour and picturesque ‘Little Venice’ quarter.
 Other hotspots on this coastline include Agios Lazaros, Agia Sofia, Tourlos and Houlakia.
 Set back a bit from the jetsetters, gay-friendly Elia has the island’s longest beach.
 Platis Gialos is one of the oldest resorts on the island and a more laid-back option.

 Mykonos is not cheap.
 For a small detached villa outside of the more fashionable areas and with no pool, don’t expect a lot of choice for under €500,000.
 Your options (for a villa) increase significantly with a budget of €1million-plus.